CLOSE X

 What are the automatic overseas tests, automatic UK tests and sufficient ties tests?

 On a high level, the SRT is relatively straightforward.
-It is based on three definitive tests, the automatic overseas tests, the automatic UK tests, and the sufficient ties tests, and, although each of the tests is based on distinct criteria, the key component in each is the counting of the number of days during which an individual is present in the UK.
+It is based on three definitive tests, the automatic overseas tests, the automatic UK tests, and the sufficient ties tests, and, although each of the tests are based on distinct criteria, the key component in each is the counting of the number of days during which an individual is present in the UK.

-We look at the automatic overseas tests first.
+As advisers, we look at the automatic overseas tests first.
 These are used to determine whether a person is automatically resident overseas.
 If none of the conditions are met, we look at the automatic UK tests.
 These are used to determine whether a person is automatically resident in the UK.
 If none of those conditions are met, we finally turn to the sufficient ties tests.
 The sufficient ties tests determine whether an individual is resident in the UK subject to the number of ‘ties’ they have.
-It can also be used to determine how many days an individual can spend in the UK without becoming UK resident based on their ‘ties’.
+It can also be used to determine how many days an individual can spend in the UK without becoming a UK resident based on their ‘ties’.

 How split years are treated

-Split year treatment allows an individual to ‘split’ their tax year into a non-UK resident portion and a UK resident portion which can then determine their UK tax obligations.
+Split-year treatment allows an individual to ‘split’ their tax year into a non-UK resident portion and a UK resident portion which can then determine their UK tax obligations.

 Conclusion

-Please feel free to download the chart and use that as a starting point.
 Please contact the International Tax team for detailed advice.